genesys-neu/IARPA-IQ-Docker/README.md

 # README
-This Docker container (3.27 GB compressed, 4.2 GB uncompressed) was built to run the "IARPA-IQ-API" repository for anomaly detection in LTE signals without the need to manually install specific package versions.
+This Docker container (3.5 GB) was built to run the "IARPA-IQ-API" repository for anomaly detection in LTE signals without the need to manually install specific package versions.

 Please send all questions to either gu.je or soltani.n {@northeastern.edu}, thanks!